stossy11/X1C1-Catalina/README.md

 Virtually everything except what's listed below.

 ## What hopefully works but might not:
 - Wireless.
-I've added a a new kext to the repository to try thanks to the OpenIntelWireless team (AirportItlwm wrapped in IO80211Family), but I don't have a usable X1C1 to test this on anymore.
-To my knowledge it SHOULD work as it shares a wireless card (albeit a different connector) with the X220 (Intel Centrino N-6205) that functions with the same kext.
-If you find the speeds undesirable or unstable, you can replace it with Itlwm instead (remember to make a new OpenCore snapshot whenever you replace kexts!)
+I've added a a new kext to the repository to try thanks to the OpenIntelWireless team (AirportItlwm wrapped in IO80211Family).

 ## What Doesn't Work:
 - Microphone and microphone mute button don't register for some reason.
 - Trackpoint works maybe 10% of the time.
 I have zero idea as to why.
 - Audio usually doesn't work after sleep (requires an SSDT patch + Codec Commander or a program to restart AppleHDA.)
-- You tell me.
+- Upgrading to Catalina / Big Sur / Monterey For Now.
+- Facetime / iMessage / etc.

 ## Untested:
-- Facetime / iMessage / etc. (I don't have an iPhone to use iMessage with so YMMV.
-You'll most likely need an intricate knowledge of modifying your config.plist with valid serial numbers to get either of these to work, as I've never gotten this to work on the first attempt of any Hackintosh.)
+- Facetime / iMessage / etc.
 - Mini-Displayport output
 - Bluetooth Hand-Off
 - Airport
-- Upgrading to Catalina / Big Sur / Monterey (these all SHOULD work in theory but probably require a newer Clover / OpenCore).
 - Lots of other things, I'm sure.

 ## Potential Setbacks (if the recent Wi-Fi kext doesn't work):